moskytw/mosql/docs/index.rst

     >>> for detail in Detail.find(person_id='mosky')):
     ...     print detail
     {'person_id': 'mosky', 'detail_id': [3, 4], 'val': ['address', '...'], 'key': 'address'}
-    {'person_id': 'mosky', 'detail_id': [5, 6, 7], 'val': ['email', '...', '...'], 'key': 'email'}
+    {'person_id': 'mosky', 'detail_id': [1, 6, 10], 'val': ['email', '...', '...'], 'key': 'email'}

-The :py:class:`mosql.result.Model` rendered in a dict is a dict-like object.
-And the lists in the :py:class:`~mosql.result.Model` are :py:class:`mosql.result.Column`.
-The :py:class:`~mosql.result.Column` is a proxy.
-It will redirect your changes on it to :py:class:`~mosql.result.Model`.
+For simplicity, the :py:class:`~mosql.result.Model` is rendered as a dict, and the lists in the :py:class:`~mosql.result.Model` are not simple lists, too.
+They are :py:class:`mosql.result.Column` which act as a proxy.
+It will redirect your operations on it to the :py:class:`~mosql.result.Model` which it belongs to.

+:ref:`tutorial-of-model` describes more details about how to use :py:class:`mosql.result.Model`.

 Installation
 ------------